This is Not a Sequel: Chapter 1

 The flame caught with a soft whoomp that sounded too loud in the dark.

-She found the tea behind Ryder’s coffee.
+The tea was behind Ryder’s coffee.
 Coffee with a name like a tech startup and a price like a punishment.
 He treated it like a hobby.
 Like an identity.
 Like taste could compensate for everything else.

-When she was trying to be the version of herself who didn’t spiral, didn’t check Slack at midnight, didn’t picture tomorrow’s standup like a firing squad with friendly faces.
+Chamomile was what she did when she was trying to behave.
+When she wasn’t going to spiral, wasn’t going to check Slack at midnight, wasn’t going to picture tomorrow’s standup like a firing squad with friendly faces.

 Slack.